Frequently Asked Questions

 Counseling Services

-Health Insurance for counseling is not accepted at this time.
-Medicaid/OHP is in process but not set up at this time.
+Medicaid/OHP PacificSource Community Solutions is the only In-Network Health Insurance that I’m a provider for at this time.
 A Superbill (receipt for counseling services) can be provided for clients to submit a claim to their own insurance company to attempt to be reimbursed for out-of-network, non-participating provider benefits (if any are available in the specific member's health plan).
+Note that in order for insurance to be billed or a Superbill to be generated a formal mental health diagnosis has to occur.
+If a client does not want a formal diagnosis, then billing insurance and generating a Superbill will not occur during their treatment unless they elect to change their Service Plan.

 CPT Codes are the codes that insurance companies require for insurance claims / Superbills.
 They are listed below next to services that are sometimes covered by insurance companies.